reflectoring/reflectoring.github.io/_posts/2020-01-02-spring-boot-profiles.md

 But if we use feature flags for what they're intended (i.e. to enable trunk-based development and speed up our deployments), we're bound to collect a bunch of feature flags over time.
 If we create a profile for each profile, **we'll be drowning in the combinatorial hell I described in the previous section**.

 Also, **profiles are too cumbersome to evaluate at runtime**.
-To check if a feature is enabled or disabled, we'll have to use if/else blocks more often than not, and to call `environment.getActiveProfiles()` to find out if a feature is be enabled is awkward at best.
+To check if a feature is enabled or disabled, we'll have to use if/else blocks more often than not and to call `environment.getActiveProfiles()` for this check is awkward at best.

 Better to configure a boolean property for each feature and inject it into our beans with `@Value("${feature.foo.enabled}") boolean featureEnabled`.